anordal/selfdock/README.md

     selfdock --rootfs /opt/os/busybox -v /dev /dev run eject

+In a special *build* mode, the root filesystem is writable (for building the root filesystem):

+    selfdock --rootfs /opt/os/debootstrap build …

 ## Design Principles
 ### No privilege escalation
 Dilemma: To do what Selfdock (and Docker) does requires root privileges,